quantide/qtraining/README.md

 1. Open _course-index.html_ with a text editor
 2. Modify the file.
 The code is written in HTML
 3. Save the file

+As example, for using the course index, see "r-course.zip" included into "~/gdrive/quantide/cst/accenture/materiale-corso-giugno2016"

 # Github